mohammedjs/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This Directory focuses on Shell redirections and it has 20 Examples Stars with  Hello, World
+This Directory focuses on Shell redirections and it has 20 Examples.
+0 with  Hello, World
 1st Confused smiley
 2nd List file
 3rd list two files